 Furthermore, data from IntoTheBlock shows that “addresses holding less than 10 bitcoins have increased their holdings dramatically in 2022″.
-In the recent newsletter, Marcus Sotiriou, analyst at the UK based digital asset broker GlobalBlock wrote:
+In the recent newsletter, Marcus Sotiriou, an analyst at the UK-based digital asset broker GlobalBlock wrote:

 “Bitcoin on-chain metrics continue to be bullish as bitcoin exchange reserves plummet further.
 “This signals that the proportion of long-term holders are increasing as fewer people are willing to leave their Bitcoin on exchanges.”

 On Tuesday, 21Shares and ETF Securities announced their decision to launch a spot Bitcoin ETF in Australia next week.